Roshith93/100-days-of-code/r2-log.md

 ### DAY 28 - JAN 28 2019

 **Today's Progreess** Created the reusable modal and buttons for order confirmation in the burger builder react app.

+### DAY 29 - JAN 29 2019

+**Today's Progreess** Created a fake api using json-server.Its too easy to create all kind of http methods.